Understanding and talking about mental health diagnosis in children from 3 to 11 years

 It is often behaviours observed by teachers in the classroom that start the journey to diagnosis and intervention for children.
 Your commitment and that of your educational organisation play an important role in creating a secure and informed support team, that are focused on successful interventions and outcomes for children receiving a mental health diagnosis.

-Who is this professional learning on mental health suitable for?
+Who is this professional learning suitable for?

 During this online workshop, you will have the opportunity to ask questions and seek clarification about any misconceptions.